-The cost to implement CIP projects will be funded on an annual basis from reserve funds and annually replaced "Renewal and Replacement" funds.
-User rates are reviewed and adjusted annually or as required in order to maintain adequate reserves and fund balances.
+The cost to implement CIP projects will be funded on an annual basis from reserve funds and am replaced "Renewal and Replacement" funds.
+User rates are reviewed and adjusted annually or as req in order to maintain adequate reserves and fund balances.

-- Need to review GOPs throughout the comprehensive plan to determine if any new ones should be added or any existing ones revised. - The following list is from the DCA Guidelines, pages 15 and 16 and is an example of the issues that need to be addressed: - a.
-Coordination of land uses and future land use changes with the availability of water supplies and water supply facilities; - Revision of potable water level-of-service standards for residential and non-residential users; - Provision for the protection of water quality in the traditional and new alternative water supply sources; - Revision of priorities for the replacement of facilities, correction of existing water supply and facility deficiencies, and provision for future water supply and facility needs; - Provision for conserving potable water resources, including the implementation of reuse programs and potable water conservation strategies and techniques;
+- 1. Need to review GOPs throughout the comprehensive plan to determine if any new ones shoul added or any existing ones revised. - 2.
+The following list is from the DCA DEO Guidelines, pages 15 and 16 and is an example of issues that need to be addressed: - a.
+Coordination of land uses and future land use changes with the availability of w supplies and water supply facilities; - b.
+Revision of potable water level-of-service standards for residential and non-residen users; - c.
+Provision for the protection of water quality in the traditional and new alternative w supply sources; - d.
+Revision of priorities for the replacement of facilities, correction of existing water sup and facility deficiencies, and provision for future water supply and facility needs; - e.
+Provision for conserving potable water resources, including the implementation of reprograms and potable water conservation strategies and techniques;